 What is the law on consent in Texas?

-What is the statute of limitations for Aggravated Sexual Assault in Texas?
+What is the statute of limitation for Aggravated Sexual Assault in Texas?

-There is no limitations period for Aggravated Sexual Assault charged under Section 22.021(a)(1)(B).[19]
-There is no limitations period specified for other Aggravated Sexual Assault charges, but a court will most likely follow the same limitations period set by the legislature for Sexual Assault.
+Aggravated Sexual Assault of a Child has no limitations period under Texas law.[15]
+For other Aggravated Sexual Assault charges, the limitations period tracks the same limitations period set by the legislature for Sexual Assault.[16]

-Can I get parole for an Aggravated Sexual Assault conviction?
+Can you get probation for Aggravated Sexual Assault in Texas?

 Legal References: